FAQ’s2026-06-16T23:40:41+00:00

 We must also have your written authorization before starting repairs.

-After the estimate is written we can calculate and estimated target time for your planning convenience.
+After the estimate is written, we can calculate an estimated target time for your planning convenience.

 Aftermarket parts are manufactured by a different company other than the Original Equipment Manufacturer (OEM) of your vehicle.
 These parts are made to “resemble OEM standards” and are often less expensive than OEM parts.

 LKQ stands for “Like Kind in Quality”.
-These are undamaged parts that were salvaged from a car that was deemed un-repairable.
+These are undamaged parts salvaged from a car deemed irreparable.

 What is the difference between OEM and Aftermarket parts and quality?
-Aftermarket (A/M) parts are NOT made by the original manufacturer; typically they are made overseas and shipped to the U.S. as alternative replacement parts for various vehicles.
+The original manufacturer does NOT make aftermarket (A/M) parts; typically, they are made overseas and shipped to the U.S. as replacement parts for various vehicles.

 No, you do not have to accept themAlthough insurance companies aren’t required to use Original Equipment Manufacturer (OEM) replacement parts, such as GM or Ford, you have the final choice of which parts will be used to fix your own vehicle.

-However, if your company wants to use non-OEM parts, and you request more expensive OEM parts, you may have to pay the difference.
+However, if your Insurance Company requests non-OEM parts and you request more expensive OEM parts, you may have to pay the difference.

 For more info on OEM parts and why you should use them, go to CrashRepairInfo.com.